Last Updated on by Angie

 North Side dog park is located in Allegheny Commons Park on the North Side adjacent to Lake Elizabeth (now drained and empty) with a slight view of the downtown skyline.

 Although there is no fence, most dogs seem to naturally understand the area in which they are supposed to play.
-There are lots of regulars here and the first few times we visited it was somewhat intimidating being the outsider.
-But over time we've grown to love this amazing community of people and dogs, and visiting this spot is a highlight of our day.
+Despite this, we've grown to love this amazing community of people and dogs, and visiting this spot is a highlight of our day.

 There is no water here and no amenities, and the occasional grouchy passerby, but the dog owners are friendly and always willing to share whatever you need.
 The area can get quite muddy or dusty depending on recent weather conditions, so plan accordingly!